The Office of Graduate Admission issues, administers, and advises on all I-20s for incoming undergraduate and graduate students

 Please be assured that your SEVIS ID that you previously received will remain the same.
 Your SEVIS payment and any visa appointments that you have made do not need to be canceled or re-scheduled due to these changes.
 Should a visa appointment slot become available in the next week or two, please use your current I-20s SEVIS ID to make an appointment.
 You will need your updated, printed I-20 present at your visa appointment and will need your updated, printed I-20 when entering the U.S.

-If you are still due to receive an I-20 from USC, your I-20 will be issued with the August 17th start date when it is issued.
+If you are still due to receive an I-20 from USC, your I-20 will be issued with the January 11, 2021 start date.

 Printing Your Electronic I-20